nikolaybykov/Resume/Nikolay_Bykov_CV.md

 I am curious for everything in technology and excel in picking up new skills with ease.
 Also, I have great server-side experience in both Windows and Linux with commercial experience with the AWS cloud platform.
-Engineer experience across Devops tools and CI/CD principles.
-I currently work as Senior Infrastructure Engineer in a software development company, but I am looking to further develop my management experience.
-With all these skills, I fully committed to continuing my carrier on a full-time basis.
+Engineer experience across DevOps tools and CI/CD principles.
+I currently work as Senior DevOps Engineer in a software development company, but I am looking to further develop my hard skills.
+With all this experience, I fully committed to continuing my carrier on a full-time basis.

 **EDUCATION:**